shaon2016/Android-Interview-Questions/README.md

 If you thing Backpressure might occur, then Flowable with a correct BackpressureStrategy is the safest choice.

 * ***Difference between FlatMap and Map***

 1) Map
 Map transforms the items emitted by an Observable by applying a function to each item.
 2) FlatMap
 FlatMap transforms the items emitted by an Observable into Observables.

-In your case you need map, since there is only 1 input and 1 output. map - Supplied function simply accepts an item and returns an item which will be emitted further (only once) down. flatMap - Supplied function accepts an item then returns an "Observable", meaning each item of the new "Observable" will be emitted separately further down.
+map - Supplied function simply accepts an item and returns an item which will be emitted further down.

+flatMap - Supplied function accepts an item then returns an "Observable", meaning each item of the new "Observable" will be emitted separately further down.

 May be code will clear things up for you:

 ```